docker-archive/classicswarm/docs/install-manual.md

 (Before creating a cluster of consul nodes, update the VPC security group with rules to allow inbound traffic on the required port numbers.)

 ## Step 5.
-Create Swarm cluster
+Create swarm cluster

-After creating the discovery backend, you can create the Swarm managers.
-In this step, you are going to create two Swarm managers in a high-availability configuration.
-The first manager you run becomes the Swarm's *primary manager*.
+After creating the discovery backend, you can create the swarm managers.
+In this step, you are going to create two swarm managers in a high-availability configuration.
+The first manager you run becomes the swarm's *primary manager*.
 Some documentation still refers to a primary manager as a "master", but that term has been superseded.
 The second manager you run serves as a *replica*.
 If the primary manager becomes unavailable, the cluster elects the replica as the primary manager.

 1. Use SSH to connect to the `manager0` instance and use `ifconfig` to get its IP address.

         $ ifconfig

-2. To create the primary manager in a high-availability Swarm cluster, use the following syntax:
+2. To create the primary manager in a high-availability swarm cluster, use the following syntax:

         $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise <manager0_ip>:4000 consul://<consul0_ip>:8500